tsgates/arch-wiki-markdown/wiki/Ruby_on_Rails.md

 In the 'adding users to the rvm group' step, do

-    $ sudo usermod -a -G rvm http
+    # usermod -a -G rvm http
-    $ sudo usermod -a -G rvm nobody
+    # usermod -a -G rvm nobody

-. http and nobody are the users related to Nginx and Passenger, respectively.
+http and nobody are the users related to Nginx and Passenger, respectively.

 Note:Maybe adding the 'nobody' user to the 'rvm' group is not necessary.